emkey1/AOK-Filesystem-Tools/README.md

 You can override this with local settings in .AOK_VARS, it will be ignored by git.
-Please note that if this file is found, it's content will be appended to the destination AOK_VARS/build_env, so motly for devel/debug.
+Please note that if this file is found, it's content will be appended to the destination AOK_VARS & tools/utils.sh, so motly for devel/debug.
 For production style deploys, it is recomended to update AOK_VARS and not have a .AOK_VARS present.

 ## Further setup steps

-To keep things simple /etc/profile is used to run setup on dest platform, since it will be run at bootup on iSH/iSH-AOK Once setup is done /etc/profile will be replaced with the "normal" one.
+To keep things simple /etc/profile is used to run setup on dest platform, since it will be run at bootup on iSH/iSH-AOK anyhow.
+Once setup is done /etc/profile will be replaced with the "normal" one.

 ## Multi distro